cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 ## Grouping with parallelization

-We also have the power of Cypress parallelization, so we could speed up testing of any desired group.
-For the sake of demonstration, let's run a group to test against Chrome with 2 machines, one group to test against Electron with 4 machines, and another group to test against Electron again, but only with one machine:
+We also have the power of Cypress parallelization with our groups.
+For the sake of demonstration, let's run a group to test against Chrome with 2 machines, a group to test against Electron with 4 machines, and another group to test against Electron again, but only with one machine:

 ```shell
 cypress run --record --group 1x-electron